This is an older version of the TAO User Guide, click here for the documentation of the most recent release, TAO 3.3.

 Gap Match Interaction

-The Gap Match Interaction gives Test-Takers the opportunity to demonstrate their knowledge in a manner similar to Match Interactions.
-A Gap Match, however, provides a set of match words, some of which will fit into gaps within a selected text passage.
+The Gap Match interaction gives Test-takers the opportunity to demonstrate knowledge in a manner similar to a normal Match interaction.
+The difference between the normal Match and a Gap Match, however, is that a set of match words are provided, to which some will fit into gaps within a selected text passage.
 In essence, this is a combination of a match interaction and a "fill the gap" question.

 This opens a new Gap Match Interaction window.
-There is a question field at the top, a middle field for the words which are to be matched, and a lower field for the gapped text, which contains a sample text.
+There will be a field for placing in a question at the top, a space for the selection of match words in the middle, and a text field down below for placement of the gap-laden text.

-Typically this will be some variation of "Fill in the gaps from the following word set."
+Typically this will be some variation on, "Fill in the gaps from the following word set."
+Note that the A icon on the right allows you to put your text in bold or in italic for instance, and insert a picture.